Health and Human Services

 Global Health Corps

 Global Health Corps works to mobilize a global community of emerging leaders to build the movement for health equity and a community of changemakers who share a common belief: Health is a human right.
 Global Health Corps pairs intelligent and passionate fellows with organizations that require new thinking and innovative solutions.
 It provides these young leaders with the tools to remain connected after their fellowship year finishes, deepening their ability to enact change through heightened skills and strong partnerships.
-GHC currently places fellows in Burundi, Malawi, Rwanda, Uganda, the United States, and Zambia.
+GHC currently places fellows both nationally and internationally.

 Public Health Online: Scholarships and Grants